carstenbru/qc-baseband-mod/tools/pdcch_analyzer/README.md

 ```

 ### Data plotting
-The other tools convert the data to *CSV* values.
+The dump processing tools convert the data to *CSV* files.
 These can easily be plotted using common tools, e.g. gnuplot.
 The *plotting* subfolder contains some example gnuplot scripts for this, their usage is documented in the header of each script.
-This step highly depends on your aim and which analyses where performed in the analysis step before.
+This step highly depends on your aim and on which analyses where performed in the analysis step before.

 ## Contact